stolostron/multicloud-operators-placementrule/README.md

 Placement Rules for Multicloud Applications.

-## What is the multicloud-operators-placementrule
+## What is the multicloud-operators-placementrule?

-PlacementRule operator evaluate the target managed clusters that the subscription should deploy to.
+The PlacementRule operator determines which target managed clusters the subscription should deploy to.

 ## Community, discussion, contribution, and support

-Check the [CONTRIBUTING Doc](CONTRIBUTING.md) for how to contribute to the repo.
+Check the [CONTRIBUTING Doc](CONTRIBUTING.md) for how to contribute to the repository.

 ------

-## Getting Started
+## Getting started

 ### Prerequisites

-Check the [Development Doc](docs/development.md) for how to contribute to the repo.
+Check the [Development Doc](docs/development.md) for how to contribute to the repository.

 ### Deployment